 Federico Uribe: Plastic Reef

-With this truly sensory experience, the artist confronts and reminds of the fragility of life in this vibrant world.
-Uribe invites reflection on the indiscriminate use of plastic and the disastrous impact of plastic pollution on marine ecosystems worldwide.
-More than ten million metric tons of plastic enters our oceans every year, and it persists in the environment for centuries.
-Our plastic waste is endangering all the world’s oceans, including life-sustaining coral reefs.
+Federico Uribe’s Plastic Reef reminds us of the fragility of life and invites us to reflect on the indiscriminate use of plastic and its disastrous impact.
+According to the UN Environment Programme, more than ten million metric tons of plastic enters our oceans every year, and it persists in the environment for centuries.
+Our plastic waste is endangering all of the world’s oceans and ecosystems, including life-sustaining coral reefs.

 Exhibitions are made possible by assistance provided by the County of Westchester.